nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 *Notes on constraints:*

 1. *The Alone constraint should always require exactly one Post (0..1) and should not be combined with other restriction properties within one signatory rule.
-In case of defining jointly restriction with singular requirement one should use oneOf restriction instead.*
+In case of defining jointly restriction with singular requirement one should list of oneOf restriction instead.
+See [example](https://github.com/nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/blob/main/Examples/NO-signatory-rights-example.json)*

 2. *The need for numeric constraint was only up to 5 in all of Nordic countries.
 If requirement arises to model arbitrary numeric constraints this could be done using qualified relations, for example numberOf property and a blank node (or custom class) using rdf:value instead of creating explicit properties.*